mattstratton/castanet/docs/migration-guide.md

 sh docs/utils/guest-yml-to-md.sh
 ```

-- This script requires only standard Unix tools (POSIX shell, grep, sed, awk, mkdir, etc).
-No extra dependencies are needed.
 - It will create a Markdown file for each guest YAML file, using the YAML fields as front matter and the `bio` as the main content.
 - Existing files in `content/guest/` with the same name will be overwritten.
 - You may need to adjust the script if your YAML files use custom fields or formats.